 Everyone knows that coaches love highly skilled athletes.
 Razor shots, soft hands and skating like the wind are attributes that every coach would love their players to have, but we also know that it takes much more than those qualities to make a tremendously effective hockey player.
-Having an understanding of what coaches look for helps aspiring Lakers maximize their chances of securing a position at the conclusion of tryouts.
+Having an understanding of what coaches look for helps the aspiring Laker maximize his chances of securing a position at the conclusion of tryouts.

-Attitude: This is my #1 non-skill quality that I look for in athletes.
+Attitude: This would be my #1 non skill quality that I look for in athletes.
 Positiveness toward the challenges they face in the environment.
 Positiveness toward their teammates and coaches.
 A willingness to be part of and supportive of the program.
 Respectful in their approach to authority figures, competitors and fans.

 Work Ethic: Does the player complain about working hard or does he relish it and challenge his teammates with his effort?